aaronsaray/aaronsaray.com/_posts/2008-11-13-how-to-throw-an-amazing-meeting.markdown

 ---
 [![](/uploads/2008/11326425712-225x300.jpg)](/uploads/2008/11326425712-225x300.jpg){: .thumbnail}

 I've been to far more meetings than any one on earth should ever have had to by the time they're 25.
 With that experience, however, I can start to pick out key points of running a great meeting or demonstration.
 I know this is a different type of post for this blog, but I think its important.
 There may be times that you're called on to conduct a meeting or demonstration, as a technical resource.
-Follow these tips and your meeting will go along smooth, effeciently and successfully.
+Follow these tips and your meeting will go along smooth, efficiently and successfully.

 ### Planning